frequency-chain/docs/STYLEGUIDE.md

 ## Session Key
 Uppercase S and K

+## Social Graph Key
+Uppercase S, G and K

 ## social network graph
 All lowercase

+## Stateful-Storage
+Both S are uppercase, has a hyphen in the middle

 ## Substrate
 Uppercase S

+## Target User
+Uppercase T and U

 ## Team
 Should not be used in context with Frequency